bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 value-type <i>T<sub>v</sub></i> the corresponding suffix is appended.
 The <i>Type Of</i> a type is build with `$` prefix, the <i>Key Of</i> a type
 with a `@` prefix.
 A <i>Lazy</i> type gets the `~` prefix.
+In contrast to array, list or set type variants a complex type may only incorporate one prefix and/or suffix variant.

 <!-- where?
 Fundamentally four kinds of types are to be distinguished: